YevheniiBezuhlyi/ton-api-sdk/README.md

 ---

-For more information about the Toncenter blockchain and its API, please visit the [official TON documentation](https://toncenter.com/).
+For more information about the Toncenter API, please visit the [official TON documentation](https://toncenter.com/).

 If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/YevheniiBezuhlyi/toncenter-api-sdk/issues).